cavtools/cav/docs/00_getting_started.md

 runtime compiler API](https://deno.land/manual@main/typescript/runtime).
 For this project, we're going to use [Preact](https://preactjs.com).

-Export the Preact dependency from a standalone module.
+Export the Preact dependency from a dedicated module.
 If you're familiar with Deno, then you're familiar with the [`deps.ts` pattern](https://deno.land/manual/examples/manage_dependencies).
 This is like that, but we'll call it `<root>/preact.ts`: